-- Appeal at the first level being available by right, with expedited procedures. - Designating at least one judge to the International Hague Network of Judges. - Training of judges including participation in judicial seminars. - 21.
-Common features at the enforcement phase include: - Not allowing the merits of the proceedings for return to be reviewed in enforcement proceedings. - The availability of coercive measures (which vary by State) to enforce a return order.
+- Appeal at the first level being available by right, with expedited procedures. - Designating at least one judge to the International Hague Network of Judges. - Training of judges including participation in judicial seminars. - Writing return orders in a very detailed manner, specifying deadlines and specific steps, as well as the name of the person responsible for the return of the child. - 21.
+Common features at the enforcement phase include: - Timely return of a child once a return order has been issued, especially in cases where the parent does not wish to comply voluntarily. (?) - Not allowing the merits of the proceedings for return to be reviewed in enforcement proceedings. - The availability of coercive measures (which vary by State) to enforce a return order.